IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Monitoring-mt.md

     ![](_attachments/monitoringWorkaround3.png)

-4. Click **Actions** and select **Monitoring**.
+~~4.
+Click **Actions** and select **Monitoring**.

     !!!
 Info "You may be prompted to authenticate"

         When IBM Cloud Monitoring opens, you may be prompted to re-authenticate to IBM Cloud.
 Follow the instructions provided.
-The authentication steps are not listed here.
+The authentication steps are not listed here.~~

     ![](_attachments/ipMonitoring-Menu.png)